 Sadly in 2016 an electrical fire at the hospital destroyed the pathology lab and physiotherapy department, including much of the essential equipment needed to run it.
 A devastating setback, followed this year by the resignation of the physiotherapist, for family reasons.
 This loss is significant In a country with an absolute lack of qualified physiotherapists – only 7 practicing and 4 fully trained Physios for a population of over 6 million.

 However, we have experienced the remarkable resilience of our partners in Sierra Leone, and support their determination to rebuild this service.
 We have a plan, in partnership with the hospital.

 Our Plan – the next four years

 - People – Train a Physiotherapist to degree level.
 Train local healthcare personnel ready to support the graduate physiotherapist on his return to the unit.
-The training is not available in Sierra Leone, and we have an excellent trainee embarking on a four year degree in India in August 2017, thanks to our partnership with Ganga hospital, Coimbatore.
+The training is not available in Sierra Leone, and we have an excellent trainee currently undertaking a 4 year degree in Physiotherapy in Chennai, India.
+He is due to return home in 2021

 - Support the collection of essential equipment to begin to reinstate a functioning physiotherapy unit.
 Where possible commission local construction of aids, supplemented with donations from the uk

 The total cost of this project including sourcing essential equipment, the local construction of benches, weights, pulleys and exercise equipment, and the shipping of UK ex surplus and donated physio items to Sierra Leone is £47,200 and we can’t do it without your help.